MOXA-ISD/developer-docs/docs/edge-appdev-south.md

 - _mxfbi_t_ mxfbi : mxfbi_t instance\*
 - _void_ usr_data : custom user data for the callback function uses.\*
 - _MXFBI_READ_TAG_CALLBACK read_tag_callback : read callback function pointer, which your implementation of read tag value by given device and tag name._
-- _return value of read callback shall Value struct if successful; otherwise, return NULL._
+- _return value of read callback shall be 0 with read value and value type if successful; otherwise, return -1._

 Return value